-- A new database on any logical server in any region recovered to the point of the most recent daily backups in geo-replicated blob storage (RA-GRS).
+- Create a new database on any SQL Database server in any other region recovered to the point of the most recent replicated backups.

 The recovery time to restore a database using automated database backups is impacted by several factors:

 - The amount of activity that needs to be replayed to recover to the restore point